seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 > for our focus -- artificial systems.

 ### Perceptual Constraints and Symbol Resolution
+Organisms differ.
+Disregarding the issue of langauge in the species in question, assertions can be made wrt their _ability_ to perceive and resolve symbols.
+Using these assertions and communications theory, this model proposes a systems and method by which languages can be reverse-engineered based on utilization patterns.

 Organisms differ in their ability to perceive and resolve symbols due to variations in: